thekakamask/LunchTray/README.md

    - 🎨 **Modern Interface**
       - Built with Jetpack Compose for a smooth, declarative user experience.
       - Integration of Material 3 for an aesthetic and coherent design.
+   - 📤 Order Sharing:
+      - Share your order summary (menu details, total price) with other applications such as messaging or email apps.

 ## 🛠️ **Tech Stack**
    - **Kotlin**: Modern and concise language.